MicFin/JS-DC-2/03-conditionals-and-loops/slides.md

 ---

-## Loops (15 min)
+## Loops

+Note:

-Looping or iterating is a way of incrementally repeating a task.
+Looping is a way of repeating a task.
 We use loops to perform repetitive behavior in our code without repeating ourselves.
 Often, loops, especially `for` loops are used to operate on each element in an Array.

+--

 ### For loop